Friends Don't Let Friends Grieve Alone

 Showing Support for Your Friend

-There are simple steps you can take to help someone who has suffered a loss.
-Consider the following suggestions as a roadmap for how to do the right thing when it matters most.
+Some very simple steps can help you help a friend who has suffered a loss.
+Consider the following suggestions as a roadmap for how to do the right thing and be a best friend when it matters most.

-Be present.
-If your friendship was important prior to the illness or death, know that it will be invaluable during the crisis.
-Don’t assume that your presence will be a burden on the family.
-Certainly they will have moments when privacy is necessary, but a crisis is not a time for isolation.
+1. Be present.
+If your friendship was important prior to an illness or death, know that it will be invaluable during a crisis.
+Don’t assume that your presence will be a burden.
+Your friend (or your friend's family) will have moments when privacy is necessary, but a crisis is not a time for isolation.
 Phone to say hello or to express sincere condolences.
 Write a friendly note or send a sympathy card.
-Your quiet and supportive attendance may be all they need while they are hurting.
-By being there, you let them know they are loved, and that is the message they most need to receive.
+Offer your quiet and supportive attendance to ease their hurt.
+By being there, you let them know they are loved, the message they most need to receive.

-Listen.
-It is important to let friends know their emotions are safe with you.
+2. Listen.
+Let friends know their emotions are safe with you.
 They need to be able to speak freely about conflicting thoughts without being interrupted or lectured.
-Reassure them that their feelings are normal given the situation and that you empathize with their pain.
-Avoid using platitudes to comfort.
-Saying, “I know how you feel,” or “Look on the bright side,” discounts their pain and may alienate them.
-Comments such as “This must be difficult” or “I’m sorry you’re going through this” are compassionate and understanding statements.
+Reassure them that, given the situation, their feelings are normal and that you empathize with their pain.
+Avoid using platitudes like, “I know how you feel,” or “Look on the bright side.”
+These sayings can discount their pain and might alienate them.
+Instead, use open-ended compassionate and understanding statements, such as “This must be difficult” or “I’m sorry you’re going through this.”
+Let your friend do the talking.

-Act.
-Assess the situation and think of specific ways to assist.
+3. Act.
+Assess the situation and think of specific ways to help.
 Instead of saying, “Let me know if I can help,” say, “Let me watch the children while you make the funeral arrangements.”
 Offer to pick up out-of-town guests from the airport.
-Organize a group of neighbors or friends willing to prepare meals for different days of the week.
+Organize a group of neighbors or friends willing to prepare meals, do laundry or clean house on different days of the week.
 Offer to make phone calls or run errands.
 By making specific suggestions, you are helping to relieve some of the common stressors associated with illness and death.

-Reflect.
-Review the accomplishments of the individual.
+4. Reflect.
+Review the accomplishments of the person who has died.
 It is fitting and honoring to reflect on how this person has touched your life.
-Sharing special memories offers comfort to the loved ones and compliments the value of that life.
+Share special memories that comfort the survivors and validate the value of their loved one's life.

-Remember that your offers may be declined, depending on what kind of day your friend is experiencing, but don’t let that deter you from presenting your support at another time.
+Yes, your offers might be declined, depending on what kind of day your friend is experiencing, but don’t let that deter you from presenting your support at another time.
 Your friend will forever remember with gratitude how you pushed beyond your fears to bring them comfort.